MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_widget.txt

 Jupyter Notebook Examples
 =========================
 Clustergrammer has been applied to visualize and analyze a wide variety of biological and non-biological data.
-See the examples Jupyter notebooks below for examples:
+See the Jupyter notebooks below for examples:

 - `Running_clustergrammer_widget.ipynb`_
 - `DataFrame_Example.ipynb`_